crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 </div>
 <div class="panel-body" markdown="1">

 Below are the questions that you will be asked to answer about this assignment.
-Please turn in your answers for [Homework 4 on Gradescope]({{page.submission_link}}).
+Please turn in your answers for [Homework 5 on Gradescope]({{page.submission_link}}).

-It is a good idea to write your answers in a file on you own computer, instead of typing them directly into Gradescope, so that you'll have a copy after you press the submit button.

 1. What is the link to your Colab notebook?
 2. What is the difference between classification and regression?